dudosyka/jvm-docker-env/README.md

     ./data <-- Linked to /var/lib/grafana at the container ktor_status_dashboard.json <-- Grafana dashboard example configuration (for Ktor framework based application)

+  ./mariadb <-- Mariadb container configuration
+    ./home <-- Linked to /home at the container
+      You can use it for file communication with container (for example for dumps export) ./init.d <-- Linked to /docker-entrypoint-initdb.d
-  docker-compose.yml <-- Compose configuration
+      Here you can place some initialization SQL files for example to load dumps or something docker-compose.yml <-- Compose configuration
 </pre>